snlabs-tech/SN-Corporate-Rating-Model-V2/6_Corporate_Rating_Outlook_Workflow.md

 The sovereign’s rating and outlook become the effective ceiling, and the issuer’s outlook is anchored to that stance, with conservative rules to avoid Positive signals under a binding cap.

-This structure keeps the outlook consistent with the main driver of the rating in each case: pure score, dis
+This structure keeps the outlook consistent with the main driver of the rating in each case: pure score, distress overlay, or sovereign ceiling.